a-sync/my-open-resume/README.md

 # OpenResume
 [OpenResume](https://open-resume.com) is a powerful open-source resume builder and resume parser.
-This fork focuses on the builder part and adds qol features to provide a customizable resume on your personal website.
+[This fork](https://github.com/a-sync/my-open-resume) focuses on the builder part and adds QoL features to provide a customizable resume on your personal website.

+The default content of the resume is loaded from the [./public/assets/defaultState.json](./public/assets/defaultState.json) file.
+Holding down <kbd>CTRL</kbd> + <kbd>Alt/Opt</kbd> and tapping <kbd>Shift</kbd> toggles the import and export buttons.

-Some of the fixes and features are merged from other [community forks](https://github.com/xitanggg/open-resume/network).
+Some of the other fixes and features are merged from other [community forks](https://github.com/xitanggg/open-resume/network).

 ## ⚒️ Resume Builder
 OpenResume's resume builder allows user to create a modern professional resume easily.

 ![Resume Builder Demo](https://i.ibb.co/jzcrrt8/resume-builder-demo-optimize.gif)